broadinstitute/haplograph/README.md

 # Haplograph

-A  bioinformatics tool for haplotype analysis and variant calling from BAM files using graph-based assembly approaches.
+A  bioinformatics tool for haplotype/meplotype analysis and variant calling from BAM files using graph-based assembly approaches.

 ## Overview

-Haplograph is designed for accurate haplotype reconstruction and variant calling in complex genomic regions, particularly useful for HLA typing, MHC analysis, and other highly polymorphic regions.
-The tool uses graph-based assembly to reconstruct haplotypes and call variants with high accuracy.
+Haplograph is designed for accurate haplotype or meplotype (methylation aware) reconstruction and variant calling in genomic regions, particularly useful for complex region such as HLA/MHC analysis, and other highly polymorphic regions.
+The tool uses graph-based assembly to reconstruct haplotypes (methylation aware) and call variants with high accuracy.

 ## Features

-- **Graph-based Haplotype Assembly**: Constructs variation graphs from aligned reads
+- **Graph-based Haplotype Assembly**: Constructs sequence graphs from aligned reads
 - **Variant Calling**: Generates VCF files with phased variants
 - **Multiple Output Formats**: Supports both GFA (Graph Fragment Assembly), VCF and FASTA formats
 - **Germline Haplotype Filtering**: Focus on major haplotypes for cleaner results